 Out of all the earth (population probably 4—10 billion), only eight people were saved from the crushing waters: the man, his wife, his three sons, and the sons' wives (Genesis 7).
 They were the only ones who acknowledged their plight, believed God’s promise, and accepted His invitation into the safety of the ark.
 The rest were swept away in the deluge.

-The ark took the pounding of God’s judgement.
+The ark took the pounding of God’s judgment.

 The ark was the family's only refuge in the fierce storm.